EricTron-FR/HaNDchangeSaveFile/README.md

 # HaNDchangeSaveFile
 Little python program to change the save file for the game Have A Nice Death

+You can download the .exe in the dist folder.
+Or execute as a python program iif you take all the repository by usiing : python hand.py

 # How to :
 - Select the first file is the save you want to apply.